-- While the skillet is heating up, add steak strips, coconut aminos, dried chives, salt and pepper to the bowl.
+- While the skillet is heating up, add steak strips, coconut aminos (or tamari or soy sauce), dried chives, salt and pepper to the bowl.
 Toss the strips with your hands until evenly coated in sauce and seasonings.

 - Once the skillet is hot, add steak and stir fry for 5 minutes.
 Using tongs, remove steak strips to a plate, leaving the juices in the pan.